-This article takes you through some of the issues related to employee drivers of company cars.
+This article takes you through some of the tax issues related to employee drivers of company cars.

 Only Business Use Is Deductible

-No matter who is driving a car or who owns a car, only business use of that car is deductible as a business expense.
-Whoever drives the car must keep good at-the-time records of driving for business use.
+No matter who is driving a company car, only business use of that car is deductible as a business expense.
+The driver must keep good contemporaneous records of driving to show business use as opposed to personal use.

 You Can Give Employees an Auto Allowance

 This allowance is not a taxable benefit to the employee, as long as it's given through an accountable plan.
 An accountable plan is a set of procedures your business sets in place to adequately account for the money given to the employee.
-The IRS wants to make sure you are not giving employees benefits, but that these are legitimate business expenses paid by the employee and reimbursed by you.
+The IRS wants to make sure the benefits you are giving employees are legitimate business expenses paid by the employee and reimbursed by you.

 Basically, to have an accountable plan, the auto expenses must have a legitimate business purpose, the employee must provide you with adequate records showing business use and amounts spent, and the employee must return any excess reimbursements within a reasonable amount of time.

-The auto allowance you give employees can be determined using either the standard IRS rate (different each year) or actual expenses.
+The auto allowance you give employees can be determined using either actual mileage or the IRS standard rate, which changes each year.
 The method you use is up to you, with some limitations.

 If you don't set up and use an accountable plan, any allowance or reimbursement you give employees for driving is taxable to them, and you must include the reimbursement amounts in their pay and withhold taxes.

-Employee Use of a Car Is a Working Condition Benefit
+Employee Use of a Company Car Is a Working Condition Benefit

-Personal Use of a Company Car Is a Taxable Benefit
+Personal Use of a Company Car Is Taxable

 If You Decide to Give a Company Car to an Employee

-Let's look at an example to see how all of how all of this works:
+Let's look at an example to see how all of this works: